bigjonroberts/fext-blog/README.md

 1. Use `npm run dev` launch a live preview at `https://localhost:3000/`
 1. Edit files in the `src/pages` to modify your website.

+## Caveats
+This project is using an unreleased build of Fable.Extras from here: https://github.com/Shmew/Fable.Extras/pull/5

 ## Attribution
 todo